Break Time for Nursing Mothers

 - A private space (not a bathroom, restroom, or locker room) will be available for an employee to breastfeed her child or to express milk using a breast pump.
 The space may be used for other purposes, but will be available for the nursing mothers’ use as needed.
 The identified space must be shielded from view and free from any intrusions from co-workers and the public.
 Each designated space includes a table, a chair, and an electrical outlet.
 Building mayors are responsible for maintaining and listing the designated location, “Lactation Room” on the campus map.
 The lactation rooms on the “Services” directory under the “Health and Safety” menu.

-- Employees may temporarily store their breast milk on the A refrigerator that is normally available for employees’ use will be also for safe storage of breast milk.
+- Employees may temporarily store their breast milk in a refrigerator that is normally available for employees’ use will be also for safe storage of breast milk.
 Refrigerators used in laboratories for business purposes are excluded.
 The nursing mother will provide her own containers.
 Milk stored in the refrigerator will be clearly labeled with name and date.
 If a refrigerator is not available, mothers may bring in a small ice chest for storing breast milk.

 For questions or assistance, contact email@example.com.